 MSP 4786.
 Internship.
 1 to 3 Credit Hour.

 As an elective, students undertake paid or unpaid internships at compatible media organizations which provide experience in an industry or business setting, increase awareness of business principles and practices, and provide insight into the professional arena.
-Goals/objectives statement, two papers, and evaluation of the supervisor by student plus two evaluations of the intern by site supervisor are required.
+This course requires the student to identify goals and objectives, participate in discussion posts related to their experience, meet with the faculty instructor during the semester, have their site supervisor submit two evaluations and submit a final project as determined by the student and instructor.
 NOTE: To be registered for this internship, you must apply using the MSP Verification Form.
-In addition, you must be an MSP major of at least junior or senior standing, have completed (with a minimum grade of C-)
+In addition, you must be an MSP or ALE major of at least junior or senior standing, have completed (with a minimum grade of C-)

 MSP 4785, and have at least a cumulative GPA average of 3.00.
 For further details and registration request instructions/forms, review the "MSP Internship" documents in the "Forms and Links" section of the Klein tab on the TUPortal.